Sharing a meal with your bird can be a wonderful bonding experience, but did you know that it can also benefit your pet's health?

 06 of 10

-Whole grain breads taste great, and are a wonderful source of fiber.
+Whole grain bread tastes great, and are a wonderful source of fiber.
 Try offering your pet small bites of bread as a treat for good behavior.
 Serving breakfast toasts offers a nice changeup to their morning meal.

 07 of 10